-The Torre de Belém (Belem Tower) is undoubtedly Lisbon’s most iconic landmark.
+The Torre de Belém (Belém Tower) is undoubtedly Lisbon’s most iconic landmark.
 The tower was built in the sixteenth century in the Tagus river to control the entrance to the city from the sea.

-The idea to build a fortress near Belém was launched in the fifteenth century by king John II, who commissioned the construction of a tower in the river Tagus as part of a larger defensive bulwark.
-By the time plans for the tower were completed the king had died and the project was shelved.
+The idea to build a fortress near Belém was launched in the fifteenth century by King John II, who commissioned the construction of a tower in the river Tagus as part of a larger defensive bulwark.
+By the time plans for the tower were completed, the king had died, and the project was shelved.

-The project was revived in 1514, during the reign of his successor, king Manuel I. A new design for the fortified tower was created by Francisco de Arruda and construction started the following year near the harbor of Belém, the starting point of many of the Portuguese explorers during the Age of Discoveries.
+The project was revived in 1514, during the reign of his successor, King Manuel I. A new design for the fortified tower was created by Francisco de Arruda and construction started the following year near the harbor of Belém, the starting point of many of the Portuguese explorers during the Age of Discoveries.
 The tower was completed just six years later, in 1521.
 At the time the tower was known as the Torre de São Vicente (Tower of St. Vincent) as the king had put the tower under the protection of St. Vincent, Lisbon’s patron saint.

-The elegant tower was designed in the new Manueline architecture style, named for king Manuel I. The Manueline style is a Portuguese variant of the high Gothic style found in northern Europe but with more exuberant decorations and nautical-themed ornaments.
+The elegant tower was designed in the new Manueline architecture style, named for King Manuel I. The Manueline style is a Portuguese variant of the high Gothic style found in Northern Europe but with more exuberant decorations and nautical-themed ornaments.
 The style reflected Portugal’s self-confidence and wealth that was a result of the Age of Discoveries, when explorers established colonies and created new trade routes that brought riches from India and other far-away destinations to Lisbon.

 For a fortress, the tower has a surprisingly rich exterior with beautiful sculpted balconies and fine limestone ornaments, a testament to the wealth Portugal experienced during the Manueline era.